People who are treated as workers

 So if Josh doesn't have a contract of employment to work for the company, he won't be treated as a worker, even if he takes on other workers who will be covered by the employer duties.
 If he does have a contract to work for the company, he still won't be treated as a worker unless he takes on another worker.
 In this case, both Josh and the other person would be treated as workers.

 A. Employers have a duty to assess their workforce to identify the types of worker they employ and the duties they'll have to carry out.
-For a maximum of three months, postponement gives employers the option to defer:
+For a maximum of three months employers have the option to defer:

 This allows employers to smooth the administration of their employer duties and align it with their existing business processes.
-For example, they can use postponement to:
+For example, they can use deferment to:

-They can use postponement with their whole workforce, groups of workers or individuals.
+They can use deferment with their whole workforce, groups of workers or individuals.